Skip to main content

 Apple Watch Series 2 -- 42mm - Space Grey

-I took the plunge and picked up the 42mm size Apple Watch Series 2 in Space Gray for $399.
-The Apple Watch looks and feels a lot better than I had thought and it was worth the wait to get the basic improvements like GPS and 50M Water Resistance in the 2nd Generation release vs. the 1st Generation.
+I took the plunge and picked up the 42mm Apple Watch Series 2 in Space Gray for $399.
+The Apple Watch looks and feels a lot better than I had anticipated, and it was worth the wait for the basic improvements like GPS and 50M water resistance in this second-generation release compared to the first.

-I've only worn it for a few hours and haven't really tried much beyond the basic functions of Email, Text Messages, Phone Calls, Music, etc. It'll take me at least a week or more to really get a better understanding of how useful this watch will be, but I do like the utility of being able to control & access some features of my iPhone without having to access it.
-Sounds silly to say, but makes more sense when you have the Apple Watch and your iPhone jammed inside your pants pocket.
+I've only worn the watch for a few hours and haven't really explored much beyond the basic functions such as email, text messages, phone calls, and music.
+I expect it will take me at least a week or more to fully understand how useful this watch can be.
+However, I appreciate the utility of being able to control and access some features of my iPhone without having to dig it out of my pocket.
+It may sound silly, but it makes more sense once you have the Apple Watch strapped on while your iPhone is tucked away.

-Overall, the Apple Watch is very well designed and has an appealing look & feel.
-The build quality is good and like most Apple Products they focus on form meeting function when they design their products.
+Overall, the Apple Watch is very well-designed, boasting an appealing look and feel.
+The build quality is solid, and like most Apple products, there’s a clear emphasis on form meeting function in their design.

 Four Days In

-I'm starting to like the Apple Watch and find it as a useful device that complements the iPhone.
-Battery Life is quite good and after 16 hours of use it often still has 60% Battery remaining.
-True, I barely use it beyond a few basic feature (Time, Date, Notifications).
+I'm starting to like the Apple Watch, finding it a useful device that complements my iPhone.
+The battery life is impressive; after 16 hours of use, it often still has around 60% remaining.
+Admittedly, I barely use it beyond a few basic features like time, date, and notifications.

-The only bummer has been I tried my best to wear both my Rolex or Omega along with the Apple Watch, but my wrists felt too 'busy' wearing two (2) watches so I've been exclusively wearing only the Apple Watch.
-I guess I will relegate my Swiss Automatic Watches for special occasions.
+The only downside has been my attempt to wear both my Rolex or Omega alongside the Apple Watch.
+My wrists felt too busy with two watches, so I've been exclusively wearing the Apple Watch for now.
+I suppose I will reserve my Swiss automatic watches for special occasions.

-I've been wearing the Apple Watch almost everyday.
-On occasion, I switch to a Casio G-Shock for activities that would destroy an Apple Watch, but otherwise it's been mostly this on my wrist.
+I've been wearing the Apple Watch almost every day.
+Occasionally, I switch to a Casio G-Shock for activities that might damage the Apple Watch, but otherwise, it’s been my primary wrist companion.

-Overall, it's meh...it's nice to have, but you can live without it fine and rely on just the iPhone.
-Probably sounds silly, but if this could work as stand-alone smartphone so I could ditch the iPhone, that would be awesome...but I'm not sure how they can resolve handling various features that are more convenient on a larger screen.
+Overall, my feelings are mixed.
+While it’s nice to have, I realize you can live without it and rely solely on your iPhone.
+It may sound silly, but if this watch could function as a standalone smartphone, allowing me to ditch the iPhone, that would be fantastic.
+However, I’m not sure how they could resolve the convenience of handling various features that are more practical on a larger screen.

 Has it really been that long?
-Yes, it has and I'm impressed at the quality, beauty and utility of the Apple Watch.
-My Series 2 is starting to show its age, but still works as expected and has performed admirably and reminds me of my Casio G-Shocks in terms of utility.
+Yes, it has.
+I'm impressed by the quality, beauty, and utility of the Apple Watch.
+My Series 2 is starting to show its age, but it still performs admirably and reminds me of my Casio G-Shocks in terms of utility.

-I will certainly consider keeping a smartwatch in my collection and when its time to retire my Series 2, I'll look at what Apple has to offer and hope it'll be not until the Series 8 or 9.
+I will certainly consider keeping a smartwatch in my collection.
+When the time comes to retire my Series 2, I’ll look at what Apple has to offer and hope it won’t be until the Series 8 or 9.

 Comments